Accessible Parking Permit

 Accessible parking permit use and restrictions in Oakville.

 Accessible parking permits are issued by Service Ontario to either a driver or passenger with an eligible disability or health condition.
-These permits are issued to people, not vehicles, allowing the permit holder to transfer the permit to any vehicle they are travelling in.
+The Town of Oakville does not issue these permits.

 Accessible parking permit use